iba-ag/ibaHD-API-Sample-Clients/README.md

 3. Add generated code to your project
 4. Reference the gRPC base libaries to your project (e.g. [Additional imports for Go](https://github.com/grpc/grpc-go/blob/4e8458e5c63864a0216745133b894869c37d9883/examples/route_guide/client/client.go#L32))

-5. For the client code to work the following data must be set in the gRPC/ibaHD-API client:
+5. For the client code to work, the following data must be set in the gRPC/ibaHD-API client:
-   - IP/Hostname of the machine + Port of the ibaHD-API server (default port is 9003, configurable in ibaHD manager)
+   - IP/Hostname of the machine + Port of the ibaHD-API server (default port is 9003, configurable in ibaHD Manager)
-   - API Key (If user management is enabled)
+   - API Key (if user management is enabled)
    - TLS certificate (usually in PEM format)

 **Additional documentation**